Hyperhidrosis (sweating). Causes of increased sweating, diagnosis and treatment of the causes of pathology

 • overweight;

-• diseases of infectious genesis;
+• diseases of infectious origin;

 • diseases of the endocrine system;

-• violations of the functioning of the urinary system;
+• dysfunction of the urinary system;

-• the use of certain medications;
+• use of certain medications;

 • wearing clothes made of synthetic materials that do not allow air to pass through.